i5cnc/i5_robot/i5_driver/README.md

 the node **motion_streaming_interface** in the **industrial_robot_client** package use **JointTrajPtMessage** to communicate with robot. it internally implmented a simple time parameterization of path.

 the node **motion_streaming_interface** in the **i5_driver** package use **JointTrajPtFullMessage** to communicate with robot. no time parameterization is implemented in this node.
 It only receives **trajectory_msgs/JointTrajectory** and fullfill **JointTrajPtFullMessage** with its data.

-So user must implement the time parameterization by themselves..
+So user must implement the time parameterization by themselves.

 The launch file **motion_streaming_interface.launch** has an arg called **use_pt_full**, if this arg set to true, the node  **motion_streaming_interface** in the **i5_driver** package will be used, otherwise the node **motion_streaming_interface** in the **industrial_robot_client** package will be used.